andrewf/adiff/README.md

 Just call the adiff.core.compose function with two vectors that may or may not contain any special patch operators, of compatible sizes.
-In principle anything that supports (first) and (rest) should work, but right now nested patches are assumed to be vectors. compose will raise UnsupportedOperationException if the patches are incompatible.
+In principle anything that supports (first) and (rest) should work. compose will raise UnsupportedOperationException if the patches are incompatible.

 ## License